MIRI Cross-Mode Recommended Strategies

 - The distance between the TA aperture and the science aperture.

-If the TA target is not within this visit splitting distance, the observation will not be schedulable by the APT Visit Planner.
+If the TA target is not within this visit splitting distance, the observation may not be schedulable by the APT Visit Planner.
 Users are encouraged to check whether their program can be scheduled when using off-source TA targets.
 The accuracy of this TA is limited by the precision of the difference between the offset and science targets.

 If feasible, using an offset TA target should be considered in the following scenarios: